dceresoli/PStudio/README.md

 ### Motivation (TL;DR)
 Why am I coding this package?
-There exist several pseudopotential generation code.
+There exist several pseudopotential generation
+codes: ld1, uspp, opium, atom, ape, oncvpsp, atompaw, fhi98pp...
 Their input files are difficult to write and poorly documented.
-They implement different pseudization methods and produce pseudopotentials with different file formats and poorly documented.
+They implement different pseudization methods and produce pseudopotentials with different file formats that cannot be used directly by every electronic structure code.

 All existing codes are *non interactive*.
 Typically you have to repeat the following steps: (1) write the input file (2) run the code